Gislaine-programadora/flamework-gbit/README.md

-##  GBit — The All-in-One Modern Project Generator
+##  GBit — The All-in-One Modern Project GeneratoR

 GBit is a powerful open-source tool designed for modern developers.
 With a single command, it creates a complete project structure — including backend, frontend, and smart contracts — ready to build and deploy.